 The Lord came down to see the city and the tower, which the children of men built.

-He said, ‘One should see that they have been made one people, and that have been given one language, and that doing this [is only] the beginning of their deeds.
-From now on they can (= have been taught to) do whatever they intend.
+He said, ‘[One] should see that they have been made one people, and that one language has been made [for them], and that this [is only] the beginning of their deeds.
+From now on they can (= have been taught to) do whatever they intend to do.

 The Lord said, ‘Behold, they are one people, and they have all one language, and this is what they begin to do.
 Now nothing will be withheld from them, which they intend to do.

 Two modern German translations, both claiming to adhere strictly to the original text as it is reconstructed today, (the Einheitsübersetzung and the revised Elberfelder Bibel) say ‘… and this is [only] the beginning of their deeds’.
 The English version seems to be a translation from the Vulgate (‘… coeperuntque hoc facere’).